Skip to main content

 A foodie’s guide to Ottawa

-Ottawa’s culinary scene is about as diverse as the country itself.
-Canadian cuisine is cooked alongside ethnic foods, food trucks are about as popular as fine dining, historic markets and modern chefs work in tandem… it’s really something to behold.
+Ottawa’s culinary scene is about as diverse as Canada itself: Canadian cuisine is cooked alongside ethnic foods; food trucks are as popular as fine dining; historic markets and modern chefs work in tandem.
+It’s really something to behold — and devour.

 If you want to leave Ottawa with a full stomach and a smile on your face, this foodie’s guide is for you.